 Large backpack hikers are a community all their own consisting of avid nature enthusiasts who love to explore the Great Outdoors.
 I find myself always researching new places to hike and new excursions to enjoy.
-If you find yourself looking to reach new heights and conquer new summits on the map, I urge you to take the State of Virginia into serious consideration.
+If you find yourself looking to reach new heights and conquer new summits on the map, I urge you to take the State of Virginia into serious consideration for your next hiking adventure.

 Large Backpack Hikers Visit The Black Ridge Trail